c-sanders/Quaternion/README.md

 ```

-* #### Imaginary numbers and their place on the number line.
+* #### Imaginary numbers and their relationship to real numbers.

-We can think of the real number line as actually being part of a bigger number line.
-To try and help illustrate
+We can think of the real number line as actually being part of a bigger entity - the complex number space.
+But
-what is meant by this, consider the following figure.
+how is this so, and how does it come about?
+To try and help illustrate what we mean by this, consider the following
+figure.

 ![Depiction of the real number line.](./images/real_number_line.png)

-Figure 2) A graphical depiction of the real number line $\mathbb{R}$.
+Figure) A graphical depiction of the real number line $\mathbb{R}$.
 In reality, this number line should extend
-to infinity in either direction.
+to forever, i.e. to $\pm \infty$, in either direction.

-This figure presents a graphical depiction of the real number line $\mathbb{R}$.
-Many numbers reside on
+This figure presents a graphical depiction of a tiny segment of the real number line $\mathbb{R}$.
+Many numbers
+reside on
 this real number line, including irrational numbers such as $\sqrt{2}$, $e$ and $\pi$.
 However, not all numbers
-reside on this line, and the imaginary numbers are the best example of this case.
+reside on this line, with the imaginary numbers being the best example of this case.
 This then begs the question; if the
-imaginary numbers don't reside on this number line, then where do they reside?
+imaginary numbers don't reside on the real number line, then where exactly do they reside?
 The answer is that they
 reside on an adjunct or alternate number line which we call the imaginary number line.
-To depict these two number
+When taken together, these
+two number lines can be thought of as comprising a bigger number line - as we mentioned earlier.
+In this case,
+the real and imaginary number lines can actually be thought of as components of this bigger number line.

+* #### The complex number plane and the Argand diagram.

+To depict this bigger number line graphically, we need to arrange the real and imaginary number line components somehow,
+so that we can depict them together.
+We can't simply place the two lines end to end, since they both go on forever.
+Arranging the two component lines such that they are parallel to each other is also not going to work very well, so the
+next step is to arrange them so that they are orthogonal, i.e. perpendicular, to each other.
+Such an arrangement is
-lines graphically, we can arrange them in an
+shown in the figure below, and in this figure thextend  we can arrange them in an
 orthogonal manner as shown below.
 In this case, we have labelled the number line $x$, such that the real
 component of the number line is labelled $Re(x)$ and the imaginary component of the number line is labelled
 $Im(x)$.
 Such a graphical arrangement of these two number lines - or should we say two components of the same number